 The cephalometric examination takes only 3 seconds, and in the case of a device with "one shot" technology, such as the one in our facility in Saska Kępa (Praga Południe) - just 0.5 seconds.
 Before the examination, the radiographer instructs the patient to stand upright in a designated place.
 Special plugs are placed in the patient's ears, and a tape measure is placed at the base of the nose.
 The patient is asked to swallow saliva and gently clench the teeth in a natural bite with the mouth closed.
 After the examination, after only a few minutes, the patient receives the result on a CD (to find out about other media on which the examinations are issued, click here - EXAMINATION RESULTS.

 The most important element of the examination is compliance with the instructions of the attending radiographer.
 The above description of the examination may vary from case to case.

-The cephalometric radiograph can be performed in our laboratories located in the following districts: Praga Południe, Białołęka, Bielany, Ursynów and Włochy.
+The cephalometric radiograph can be performed in our laboratories in Warsaw and Wrocław.
+Our branches in Warsaw are located in the following districts: Białołęka, Bielany, Centrum, Praga Południe, Tarchomin, Ursynów and Włochy.
+Our facility in Wrocław is located in the Stare Miasto district.
 We ensure a comfortable visit and the highest quality of examinations performed on modern diagnostic equipment by qualified staff of radiographers in each of the locations.
+Contact us!
 You are cordially invited!